e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the very pre-release version - v5.5.0r
+This is the development version - v5.5.1

 Warning - this version is work in progress!!!